postsharp/Metalama.Documentation/content/conceptual/Metalama.Framework.md

 # Metalama.Framework

-> You can try Metalama in your browser, without installing anything, at <https://try.metalama.net/>.
+> Try Metalama in your browser, without installing anything, at <https://try.metalama.net/>.

 ## Introduction

-Metalama is an [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) framework where aspects are written as pure C# templates.
+Metalama is an [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) framework wherein aspects are written as pure C# templates.

-These templates make it easy to write code that combines compile-time information (such as names and types of parameters of a method) and run-time information (such as parameter values) in a natural way, without having to learn yet another language, or having to combine C# with some special templating language.
+These templates facilitate the writing of code that seamlessly combines compile-time information (such as the names and types of a method's parameters) and run-time information (such as parameter values).
+This integration is achieved in a natural way, without the need to learn another language or combine C# with a special templating language.

 ## Example

-For example, consider this simple aspect, which logs the name of a method and information about its parameters to the console before letting the method execute.
+Consider this simple aspect, which logs a method's name and its parameters' information to the console before executing the method.

 ```c#
 class Log : OverrideMethodAspect